yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-deployment.md

     java -jar yb-sample-apps.jar --workload CassandraBatchKeyValue --nodes 127.0.0.1:9042
     ```

-  Note that the IP address needs to correspond to the IP of any T-Servers in the universe.
+  Note that the IP address needs to correspond to the IP of any YB-TServers in the universe.

 - For bidirectional replication, repeat the preceding step in the target universe.